telerik/kendo-ui-core/docs/controls/editors/dropdownlist/how-to/AngularJS/required-validation.md

 slug: howto_validate_using_required_attributes_dropdownlist
 ---

-# Validate Lists Using Required Attributes
+# Validate Lists by Using Required Attributes

-The example below demonstrates how to use a required attribute, along with `ng-model`, to validate a DropDownList in AngularJS applications.
+The following example demonstrates how to validate a DropDownList in AngularJS applications by using a required attribute along with `ng-model`.

 ```html
 <div ng-app="inputExample">